A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: Introduction

 \section{Introduction}

-A non-Hermitian Hamiltonian with a complex potential usually corresponds to complex eigenvalues and such a system does not maintain the conservation of probability.
+A non-Hermitian Hamiltonian with a complex potential usually has complex eigenvalues and such a system does not maintain the conservation of probability.
 However, the non-Hermitian Hamiltonian with a class of quasi-Hermiticity was proposed~\cite{SGH} in which the real eigenvalues and the conservation of probability are possible.
-Recently the eigenvalues and eigenstates of a non-Hermitian Hamiltonian associated with some symmetry have been paid more attention to.
-Interestingly, if the $\eta$-pseudo-Hermitian self-adjoint condition~\cite{PAULI} is satisfied,
+Recently the real eigenvalues and corresponding eigenstates of a non-Hermitian Hamiltonian associated with some symmetry have been paid more attention to, such as the $\eta$-pseudo-Hermitian Hamiltonian~\cite{PAULI,Ali1,Ali2,Ali3} and the $PT$-symmetric Hamiltonian~\cite{BBR}.
+The former satisfies

-where the invertible operator $\eta$ is linear Hermitian and the Hamiltonian $H$ is diagonalizable, this Hamiltonian has a set of biorthonormal basis~\cite{Wong}.
-The Hamiltonian with such a symmetry is called an $\eta$-pseudo-Hermitian Hamiltonian~\cite{PAULI,Ali1,Ali2,Ali3}.
-Therefore, one can deal with the pseudo-Hermitian system in terms of the biorthonormal basis.
-In recent years the pseudo-Hermiticity has been investigated extensively.
-For instance, in the aspect related to the $PT$-symmetric quantum mechanics~\cite{BBR}, the $PT$-symmetric Hamiltonian was shown~\cite{Ali1,Ali2,Ali3} to be equivalent to the parity-pseudo-Hermitian one.
-In addition, some experiments~\cite{HTRD,YLA} on $PT$-symmetric (parity-pseudo-Hermitian) Hamiltonians have been carried out in the region of optics.
+where the invertible operator $\eta$ is linear Hermitian, and the latter satisfies the $PT$ symmetry, $H= \left(PT\right)^{-1}H \left(PT\right)$, where $P$ and $T$ stand for the parity and time reversal transformations, respectively.
+In addition, some experiments~\cite{HTRD,YLA} on $PT$-symmetric ($P$-pseudo-Hermitian) Hamiltonians have been carried out in the region of optics.